Wellington helps fintech thrive says Hnry CEO

 “We couldn’t imagine basing this business anywhere else other than Wellington.
-For us the talent is here, the fact that we can have an office in the centre of the city where none of our staff have to commute for more than half an hour to get there.”
+For us the talent is here, and we can have an office in the centre of the city where none of our staff have to commute for more than half an hour to get there.”

-Not to mention that Hnry is growing and scaling at the same time as a number of Wellington start-ups in the fintech (Financial Technology) space.
+And Hnry is growing and scaling alongside a number of Wellington start-ups in the fintech (financial technology) space.

-James says the fintech and investment communities are collaborating in ways that you just don’t see happening anywhere else.
+The fintech and investment communities are collaborating in ways that you just don’t see happening anywhere else, says James.

 “There’s nothing better than talking to someone else who’s going through the same thing,” he says.

-And as for their ever-growing staff, James says continually having fresh perspectives come on board means they’re able to adapt quickly to the growing needs of their team.
+As for its ever-growing staff, James says continually having fresh perspectives on board means they’re able to adapt quickly to the growing needs of the team.

-This includes things like being made aware of how spread out meetings were throughout the day.
-Once it was brought up, it was decided all in-house meetings are held in the morning, giving staff the afternoon for a solid block of work.
+This includes the likes of being made aware of how spread out meetings were throughout the day.
+Now all in-house meetings are held in the morning, giving staff the afternoon for a solid block of work.